Delicious Florence Food Tour with Local Wine & Florentine Steak

 - - A maximum group size of 14 people

 Begin your foodie adventure in Piazza della Signoria, one of the best piazzas in Florence.
 Widely known as an outdoor art gallery, Piazza della Signoria is home to many sculptures and art vendors.
 Here, you will be able to spot Palazzo Vecchio, a beautiful palace dating back to the time of the Medici family.
 You can also spot a copy of Michelangelo’s David here.
 Your guide will introduce you to the Florence foodie scene, and off you go.

 Traditional Florentine Food and Wine

-On your first stop, visit Via dei Neri, a Florentine known specifically for its food.
+On your first stop, visit Via dei Neri, a Florentine street known specifically for its food.
 The street is lined with dozens of panino shops, all with freshly cured meats and delicious cheeses.
 During lunch time, this street is filled with hungry travelers and Florentines waiting for a good meal.
 Stop at a local shop for aperitivo, meaning a quick bite before dinner time.
-Taste some lampredotto, bruschetta and local samples of meats and cheeses.
+Taste some ribollita, bruschetta and local samples of meats and cheeses.
 Wash it all down with some delicious vino.

 Ponte Vecchio Bridge